windytan/redsea/CONTRIBUTING.md

   * CPU architecture
   * Did you compile the libraries (liquid-dsp, sndfile) yourself or are they from package repositories?
-* If there is an error message, please include the error message in the bug report.
+* If there is an error message, please include the error message verbatim in the bug report.
 * Be sure to check back with GitHub afterwards to see if I've asked any clarifying questions.
 I may not have access to an environment similar to yours and can't necessarily reproduce the bug myself.